Marketing Localization: The Only Guide Worth Your Time

 Let’s say, you’re selling solar panels in the US.
 To localize your website into Spanish, you use a directly translated keyword “paneles solares.”

 The keyword you are looking for here is “placas solares.”
 It has a whopping 33,000 search volume.
-Ahrefs screenshot for "placas solares" keyword
+Ahrefs keyword research result for "placas solares"

 After finding the most suitable keywords, you need to also get the search intent right.